A new attempt to re-float the Ever Given fails

 Until now, the official version attributed to the sandstorm on Tuesday the lack of visibility by which the ship crossed in the channel and has caused a traffic jam of 321 boats, as Rabie revealed this Saturday.

-These ships are stuck in the canal itself or are anchored waiting to be able to cross this strategic route for trade from around the world.
+These ships they’re stuck in the canal itself or they are anchored waiting to be able to cross this strategic route for the commerce of the whole world.

 Rabie pointed out that it is “difficult” to specify when the canal can be unblocked and has specified that there are 14 tugboats involved in the work.
 This has allowed for “progress”, although it has not specified more.